FLOIP/flow-spec/fundamentals/flows.md

 `interaction_timeout` (integer)| The number of seconds of inactivity after which Contact input for this flow is no longer accepted, and Runs in progress are terminated
 `platform_metadata` (object)| A set of key-value elements that is not controlled by the Specification, but could be relevant to a specific Platform.
 `supported_modes` (array)|A list of the supported Modes that the Flow has content suitable for.
+(See below) `languages` (array)| A list of the languages that the Flow has suitable content for, expressed as ISO 639-3 codes.
+The first language in the list is considered the default/primary language.
+Example: `["eng","aka","dag"]`
-(See below) `blocks` (array)| A list of the Blocks in the flow (see below).
+`blocks` (array)| A list of the Blocks in the flow (see below).
 The flow will start execution at the _first_ block in this list.

 Supported modes include: